Board Members

 Charlotte Serpa, MEd, CYC

-Charlotte has been a full time Professor in the Child and Youth Care programs at Humber Institute of Technology and Advanced Learning in Toronto, Canada, since 2011.
+Charlotte has been a full-time Professor in the Child and Youth Care programs at Humber Institute of Technology and Advanced Learning in Toronto, Canada, since 2011.
 She has a 3-year diploma in Child and Youth Work from Humber; a Bachelor degree in Community Welfare – Youth Work from the University of Western Sydney, Australia; and a Masters of Education from the Ontario Institute for Studies in Education at the University of Toronto.
 Prior to teaching in the CYC program, Charlotte worked in residential care settings, educational settings, and in youth homelessness.
 A major focus in her work in the field was as a youth substance use / harm reduction counsellor.
-Charlotte is a member of the Ontario Association of Child and Youth Care and sits on the OACYC legislation committee.
+Charlotte is a member of the Ontario Association of Child and Youth Care.
 She is passionate about the future and quality of child and youth care education.

 Vice-President